2amigos/yii2-usuario/docs/installation/migration-guide-from-dektrium-tools.md

 *  In your extended model replace the `BaseUser` inheritance from `dektrium\user\models\User` to `Da\User\Model\User`
 *  If you had controller remapping replace the inheritance from `dektrium\user\controllers\XX` to `Da\User\Controller\XX`

+## Existing tables from dektrium migrations

+The migrations will check for existing tables (user,profile,social_account and token) and will simply do nothing if already found.
+This will permit to migrate existing production projects.

 ## Rbac migrations

 [yii2-rbac](https://github.com/dektrium/yii2-rbac) had a nice tool which are rbac migrations, which helped writing new permissions and roles.